When I first became a mom, I was completely overwhelmed.

 After the nurse left, the euphoria of delivery was gone, I looked at this little being I had just pushed out of my body and thought,

-I instantly thought of all the ways he could possibly get hurt and/or die and went into “new mom freak out mode”.
+I instantly thought of all the ways he could possibly get hurt and/or die and went into “new mom freak out mode.”
 I micromanaged every little thing about my son’s care and found myself stressing about every little thing.
 I remember wondering if I was going to be this worried for the entire 18 years that I was responsible for him.
-I assured myself that I was only feeling this way because of the “infant stage” he was in.
+I assured myself that I was only feeling this way because he was in the “infant stage”.
 I was sure when he reached, I don’t know, 2 or 3 years old, I wouldn’t worry so much.

 How naive I was to think there would be a time when I’d stop worrying about my son!
 He’s 10 now, and I still worry about all aspects of his life and hope I’m doing the best for him.

 We want the best for our kids, right?

 As parents, we do everything we can to provide a good, healthy environment for our kids.
 Sometimes though, even with our best efforts, our children can suffer from nutritional deficiencies.
 I’ve experienced this myself.
 I don’t blame myself or feel guilty.
 I just try to learn and do better.
 I can’t be perfect, but for the sake of my children, I can keep an open mind and try to change some things in our diet to help my kids perform at their best.

 Many of the following signs are labeled as “genetic” or pre-determined.
 But I believe that although we are born with certain tendencies, our nutrition throughout our lives can determine whether they will manifest themselves or not.

 10 Signs of Nutritional Deficiencies in Children